Microbiology - Neisseria Gonorrhoeae

 To submit reference cultures transfer a well-isolated colony from the primary isolation plate to a fresh JEMBEC plate (see also SHIPMENT OF SPECIMENS, below).
 Martin-Lewis, Thayer-Martin, GC-Lect® and Chocolate agar slants or plates are also satisfactory.
 Isolates of neisseriae other than gonococci may be submitted on blood, chocolate or infusion agar.

-Clearly label each specimen with the patient´s name and submit with Special Bacteriology DHHS Form 4121.
+Clearly label each specimen with the two patient identifiers and submit with Special Bacteriology DHHS Form 4121.
 Unlabeled specimens will not be tested.
 Please indicate if a specimen is a legal case.

 Lab records are computerized and the following data are required: patient name, patient Social Security Number (or assigned number), date of birth, patient Medicaid number (if applicable), submitter Federal Tax Number (Employer Identification Number), submitter return address, specimen collection date and specimen source.
 Without these data, specimen records cannot be entered into the computer, nor can a report of results be printed.
 Other data are helpful for epidemiological follow-up and for statistical purposes.